-The state has over 3 million acres of freshwater fishing destinations that includes the world-class Lake Okeechobee, Florida’s largest lake and considered by many to be one of the best fishing spots in Florida if not in the entire country.
+The state has over 3 million acres of freshwater fishing destinations that include the world-class Lake Okeechobee, Florida’s largest lake and considered by many to be one of the best bass fishing spots in Florida if not in the entire country.

 The lake is well-known for its Black Crappie fishing as well as for producing trophy-size Largemouth Bass, among other species.
 Other prominent Largemouth Bass locations in the state include Lake George, Lake Toho, and the Rodman Reservoir (this is a very short list of the top spots).